jacbop/mbot/README.md

 like the motors, this does not block.
 Also like the motor you sometimes want to block for a little bit, for example to make them flash at differnet rates.
 You can use the same solutions: `wait n sec` or `repeat until <timer > n>`

 And in both cases you can use the playing of tones much like wait statement: it blocks and uses up a small about of time

+Like the motor, LEDs will stay on even when the program exists.
+You may want to set them to be off at the end of your program.

 ## Variables
 TBD